rremer/minecraft-modpack-almond/README.md

 Dispensers can place blocks, feed and milk animals, and till soil.
 Amethyst nodes cane be pushed with pistons, along with other previously unmovable blocks like chests, dispensers, and crafting tables.
 Chickens can be sheared to get feathers.

+#### Extra Block, Crop variants

+Croptopia implements fruiting trees and vegetables into world generation, along with extra higher tier foods and kitchen crafting items to make them.
+Slab/stair/polished variants of many blocks are added.

 ## Building